driebit/mod_payment/README.md

 Optional arguments of the payment postback:

- * `key` - an identification of the payment, also shown on the overview in the admin
+ * `key` - an identification of the payment type, also shown on the overview in the admin
  * `amount` - the amount to be paid, overrules the `amount` form field
- * `currency` - the currency for the amount, overrule `currency` form field (defaults to EUR)
+ * `currency` - the currency for the amount, overrules `currency` form field (defaults to EUR)
+ * `recurring` - if the payment is recurring, overrules `recurring` form field (defaults to false)
  * `user_id` - the id of the user the payment is for (defaults to the current user)
  * `description` - the description for the ordered goods/services (HTML)
+ * All other arguments are saved as additional properties, which can be overruled with form fields

 Required fields for the payment form: